omnivector-solutions/license-manager-simulator/README.md

 For each license server supported, there's a script that requests license information to the simulator API and a template where the data will be rendered.
 These files need to be copied to the `license-manager-agent` machine.

-You also need to add licenses to the simulator API and to the Slurm cluster, and copy an application file to the `slurmd` node to run a job.
+You also need to add licenses to the simulator API and to the Slurm cluster, and then copy an application file to the `slurmd` node to run a job.

 To prepare your local `license-manager-agent` to use the simulator, run the simulator API, get its IP address and pass it to the `make setup` command: